yahiakala/nefis-cython/README.md

 Neutral File System (NEFIS) Processing using a pre-built NEFIS library in Cython

 This is a thin wrapper around a pre-built NEFIS Cython library which was provided by Deltares.
-This was made after several unsuccessful attempts at re-compiling the official openearch nefis-python package on github using Cython.
+This was made after several unsuccessful attempts at re-compiling the official OpenEarth nefis-python package on github using Cython.
 The .dll and .pyd files needed for this program are supplied in the releases tab.